filiph/HYG-Database/jekyll/index.markdown

 ## Contact

-I am Filip H. and you can reach me at filip dot hracek at gmail dot com or on [Twiiter][filiptwitter].
+I am Filip H. and you can reach me at filip dot hracek at gmail dot com or on [Twitter][filiptwitter].

 [filiptwitter]: https://twitter.com/filiphracek